Josverl/micropython-stubs/docs/24_pycharm.md

 Example: `pip install -U micropython-stm32-stubs==1.19.1.*`

-if you have a requirements.txt file you can add the stubs to it, and PyCharm will offer to install them automatically.
+If you have a requirements.txt file you can add the stubs to it, and PyCharm will offer to install them automatically.

 ```text
 micropython-stm32-stubs==1.19.1.*
 ```

-After this
+After this Pycharm will use the stubs to validate your code and provide hints.

-## legacy installation for PyCharm
+Note that Pycharm's rendering of the docstrings is limited, but still quite useful.

 ## Check library imports
 To check if the correct types are used for your imports you can 'hover' the mouse over the module of an import statement.